openequella/openEQUELLA/CONTRIBUTING.md

 - IntelliJ - `Before Launch -> Build Project`

-### Running the admin tool
+### Running the Admin Console

-This guide runs sbt in non-interactive mode.
-You can run in interactive mode to save rebuild time by first running 'sbt', and the another command such as 'compile'.

-Ensure you have your server running and know it's
+Once you have successfully started the server with the above commands, you can then launch the Admin Console to manage it.
+To do so from the command line with SBT, run:

 ```bash
 ./sbt compile adminTool/run